 Keyboard shortcut You can also press CTRL+C.

 Select the upper-left cell of the paste area.

 Tip To move or copy a selection to a different worksheet or workbook, click another worksheet tab or switch to another workbook, and then select the upper-left cell of the paste area.

-On the Home tab, in the Clipboard group, click the arrow under Paste , and then under Paste Values, click the option that you want.
+On the Home tab, in the Clipboard group, click Paste , and then click Paste Values.